Leody Taveras Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 20th-ranked team ERA across all league pitching staffs (4.39).
+- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.41).

-- Red Sox pitchers combine to give up 110 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- The Red Sox rank 23rd in baseball in home runs surrendered (111 total, 1.3 per game).

-- Bernardino makes his first start of the season for the Red Sox.
+- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
+He's put together a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.

-- The 31-year-old southpaw has appeared out of the bullpen 23 times this season.
+- In his last outing on Thursday against the Miami Marlins, the righty tossed seven innings, allowing one earned run while surrendering two hits.

-- In 23 appearances this season, he has put up a 2.49 ERA and averages 8.5 strikeouts per nine innings while opposing batters are hitting .228 against him.
+- In 13 games this season, the 24-year-old has a 3.08 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.